albietz/stochs/README.md

 A. Bietti and J. Mairal.
 [Stochastic Optimization with Variance Reduction for Infinite Datasets with Finite-Sum Structure](https://arxiv.org/abs/1610.00970). arXiv 1610.00970, 2017.

 ## Installation
-The library requires Eigen >=3.3 (the `Eigen` headers folder needs to be downloaded or symlinked into an `include` directory at the root of the repository) and glog (`sudo apt-get install libgoogle-glog-dev`).
+The library requires Eigen >=3.3 (the `Eigen` headers folder needs to be downloaded or symlinked into an `include/` directory at the root of the repository) and glog (`sudo apt-get install libgoogle-glog-dev`).

-The Python package can be built with the following command (this requires Cython and a compiler with OpenMP support):
+The Python package can be built with the following command (this requires Cython and a compiler with OpenMP support such as gcc):
 ```
 python3 setup.py build_ext -if
-(or to install in the current system) python3 setup.py install
 ```
 By default, the library is built for double precision floating point numbers (`np.float64`), for single precision (`np.float32`) set `USE_FLOAT = 1` in `setup.py`.